 Horizontal cracks found high up on this wall is most likely due to frost damage.

-Structural Cracks in Concrete
+8. Structural Cracks in Concrete

 Structural cracks in residential foundations normally result from horizontal loading or settlement.

 Many (but not all) structural cracks caused by an applied load ( heavy equipment or hydrostatic pressure around foundation wall) are nearly horizontal and appear 16″ to 48″ in the top of the wall.

-Floor Cracks in Concrete
+9. Floor Cracks in Concrete

 They ought to be repaired to prevent common issues like moisture, insects, and damage from seeping through.